 He is a faith-based person and what drives him forward is the faith in God.
 He puts his relationship with God in the first place in his priority list, followed by the relationship with his wife, his duties as a father, his duties as a business owner, and his personal responsibilities.

 Sticking to these priorities really helps him make time for everything he values in life and achieve balance.

 Mark’s routine includes work during the day, family time in the evening, and some more work when everyone goes to bed.
 Every evening, he and his wife spend around an hour alone watching TV or just doing something together, so that they catch up and relax from taking care of the kids.
 Mark also shares that playing with his kids helps him disconnect from work.

 How to find what you want in life

-Finding what you want in life is something very challenging which requires self-analysis and self-awareness.
+Finding what you want in life is something very challenging that requires self-analysis and self-awareness.
 The only way to deal with the hard things in life is by spending time alone with your thoughts.
 However, almost no one nowadays does that.
 We are surrounded by so many distractions that we prefer to ignore the big questions in life instead of dealing with them.

 For example, a topic that we rarely talk about is death.
 We try to ignore the thought that all of us die because we think of death as something tragic.
-What we can do is to take it as a motivator instead and give back to the others as much as we can.
+What we can do is to take it as a motivator instead and give back to others as much as we can.